Kathy is a retired rehabilitation therapist, a survivor in her own right, and a published author who finds life stages unique and shareable.

 Sweet Simone, You Are Gold!

 Simone Biles, thank you for your humanness.
 You are more than gold!
 As for those who found a landing spot for their judgmental views or opinions on this fantastic athlete's shoulders, can we agree to disagree?
-But is it possible you are not looking at the big picture of how phenomenal this young woman presents as a beautiful representation of athleticism on the world stage?
-Whether competing or honoring her own heart and standing alongside her teammates as a constant encourager, supporter, and cheerleader.
-She remains an amazing example of strength while accepting her truth!
+Is it possible you are not looking at the big picture of how phenomenal this young woman presents as a beautiful representation of athleticism on the world stage?
+Whether competing or honoring her heart and standing alongside her teammates as a constant encourager, supporter, and cheerleader.
+She remains a fantastic example of strength while accepting her truth!

 Some of Simone's Truth's